Broxton and Santana homer, Brewers beat Blue Jays 4-3 (Apr 11, 2017) | FOX Sports

 Jacob Barnes pitched the seventh, Corey Knebel worked the eighth and Neftali Feliz finished for his second save.

-Both Milwaukee homers came off Blue Jays left-hander J.A.
-Happ (0-2), who gave up four runs and nine hits in 4 2-3 innings.
+Both Milwaukee homers came off Happ (0-2), who gave up four runs and nine hits in 4 2-3 innings.

 Broxton connected in the first, his first.
 One out later, Travis Shaw tripled to center and scored on Santana’s single.